Spotlight on flat lay photography and how to incorporate it in your commercial portfolio

 Step 2: Prop selection

-When sourcing props, start with your own collection or visit a local thrift store in search of gems.
-For some photography-specific items, such as fake , you might need to browse a dedicated prop (either online or in person), but these items can be pricey, so start with second-hand options or rentals.
+When sourcing props, start with your own collection or visit a local thrift store in search of hidden .
+For some photography-specific items, such as fake ice, you might need to browse a dedicated prop shop (either online or in person), but these items can be pricey, so start with second-hand options or rentals.
 Fresh, high-quality ingredients can be sourced from a local farmers’ market.

 “Remember that flat lays are different from standard still lifes as the angle is from the top down, so assess how your props look from a bird’s eye view,” the 500px team adds.
 Make sure they can stand up on their own as well; you can often hold objects in place with a bit of adhesive putty or clay.